 So what can we do about this?

-Secondly, report this scam to the organisation.
-They can take legal action if required towards that person and shut down the scam, saving others from being going through the stress of having their details in the hands of nasty people.
+Secondly, report this scam to the organisation and hit the “Junk” or “Phishing” alert in your email account.
+They can take further action towards that person and shut down the scam, saving others from being going through the stress of having their details in the hands of nasty people.

 4. Security when using Wi-fi

-I‘d highly recommend you use a VPN in this case, to secure your business and personal information and make it wayyy harder for hackers to see what you’re doing online.
+I‘d highly recommend you use a VPN in this case, to secure your business and personal information and make it way harder for hackers to see what you’re doing online.

 5. Always Backup Your Data